Add Curb Appeal With Landscaping

 If you have the room, a basement bedroom might help you out when selling.
 Some people need extra space for kids, and some people would like a spare room for guests or even a stay at home nanny.
 A basement bedroom can add value to your home when selling but there are some considerations.
 Bedrooms need to be large enough for a bed – you can probably get away with a double but your guests may appreciate a queen sized bed.
 Also, bedrooms need to be properly heated so may sure ductwork is in place to heat the bedroom.
 I know if my downstairs office where I am writing this article I didn’t have any heat until I realized the duct wasn’t attached!
 Now that I have it hooked up, I can bring you Edmonton real estate articles all through the winter.

 The biggest issue with basement bedrooms, though, is going to be the bedroom window size.
 You need a window that meets building code for something called egress.
 That is the ability to get out of a room through the window in case of an emergency – most commonly a fire.
 If the window isn’t large enough, you can’t call this a bedroom and shouldn’t use it as one.
-And egress considerations affect your window well size as well so it can get complicated.
-All this being said, cutting a larger opening and getting a window that meets egress is not that expensive.
+And egress considerations affect your window well also, so it can get complicated.
+All this being said, cutting a larger opening and getting a window that meets egress requirements is possible, but it can cost a couple of thousand dollars.
 So think about this as an option to make your home more useful to buyers.
 An extra bedroom could go a long way.

 Renovate Your Kitchen